 In most stations, arriving passengers will be led to the exit by an underground passage.
 Red Cap Luggage Service is also available for arriving passengers in some large stations.

 Follow the bilingual direction boards to find exit/subway/bus/taxi/coach to leave the station.
-In some stations, blue ticket holders and pink ticket holders should use different exits.
+You need to show your ID certificate again at the manual channel of the exit to leave.
 If you are picked up by a friend or your tour guide, make sure you know where they will wait for you, as some stations have more than one exit.

-China train transfer passengers are advised to have paper tickets of the connecting journeys in hand before getting onboard at the starting station.
 When arriving at the transfer station, there is no need to get out of the station and then reenter.
-Holding the connecting tickets, one can follow the direction boards to waiting hall/room directly, and then find the boarding gate for the connecting train.
+One can follow the direction boards to waiting hall/room directly, and then find the boarding gate for the connecting train.

 Through passengers should not get off leisurely between the starting station and the destination, as the train only stops a few minutes at most intermediate stations.
-If you unfortunately miss your train, the ticket won't be valid for the balance of the trip.
+If you unfortunately miss your train, extra pay will be asked for the following trip.

 2. Trains stop at stations just long enough for people to get on and off.
 For that reason it is wise not to get off during your journey for any reason as it may well leave before you can get back on board.